D0LBA3B/Our.Umbraco.CookieConsent/README.md

 ## Credits
 This package is a simple integration of the [CookieConsent library](https://github.com/orestbida/cookieconsent), created by Orest Bida.

+Cookie icons used in this project were created by [Rohim - Flaticon](https://www.flaticon.com/free-icons/cookie).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.